mrtuxa/meson-init-cpp/README.md

 # Installation
 To install meson-init-cpp, follow these steps:

-Clone the repository: git clone https://github.com/your-repo/meson-init-cpp.git Navigate to the project directory: cd meson-init-cpp Build the project: meson build
+Clone the repository: `git clone https://github.com/mrtuxa/meson-init-cpp.git` Navigate to the project directory: `cd meson-init-cpp` Build the project: `bash run`
-Install meson-init-cpp: make

 # Usage
 To use meson-init-cpp, run the following command: